 The hardships of everyday life and the endless horizon have shaped Magdalen Islanders’ strong identity and unique culture.
 Their extraordinary story began at La Grave, the islands’ oldest fishing harbour.
 The Musée de la Mer, with its attractive contemporary architecture, is the perfect place to learn about their colourful past.

-The Museum’s all-new permanent exhibition is full of evocative items, images, historic documents and cultural heritage items.
+The Museum’s permanent exhibition is full of evocative items, images, historic documents and cultural heritage items.
 You’ll marvel at the islanders’ ingenuity, hear tales of waiting for storm-tossed boats, peek inside cosy homes, and more.

 Check out the current temporary exhibition for some Magdalen Island history, culture or heritage – or local artists’ or artisans’ perspectives on the Islands’ soul and beauty.